PtrBreak/WinPSP/README.md

 ### Why this matters

-Batch files (`.cmd` / `.bat`) often spawn **child shells**.
+Batch files (`.cmd` / `.bat`) often spawn **child cmd.exe processes**.
-If the outer shell exits early while inner shells continue running, Windows will think the command has finished, and WinPSP will:
+If the parent cmd.exe exits early while child processes continue running, Windows considers the command “finished,” and WinPSP will:

-- stop blocking shutdown
+- Stop blocking shutdown
-- allow the system to continue shutting down
+- Allow shutdown to continue
-- even though your script is still running in a child shell
+- Even though the script is still running in the background

-This is a common pitfall when using batch files during shutdown.
+Windows has no concept of a “process tree,” so WinPSP cannot detect child processes.

-### Recommendation
+### Recommendations

-If you prefer to use batch files:
+If you must use batch files:

-- Ensure the script does **not** spawn additional child `cmd.exe` processes
+- Ensure the script does **not** spawn new cmd.exe instances
 - Or rewrite the logic in PowerShell
-- Or invoke the batch file through `cmd /C` and ensure it runs synchronously
+- Or call it via `cmd /C` and ensure it runs synchronously

-WinPSP can only guarantee deterministic behavior when the executed command runs synchronously.
+WinPSP can only guarantee deterministic behavior when the command runs synchronously.

-Commands that may spawn child processes or cause the parent shell to exit prematurely include:
+Commands that spawn child processes or cause early parent exit include:

 - `timeout`
 - `start`
-- `exit 0` (when used without the `/b` flag)
+- `exit 0` (without `/b`)